FinDotnet/FiniteCs/README.md

 # Welcome to my profile! 👋

 # About me
 - My name is **Fin**.
-I am a .Net Developer, I develope client side applications in C#.
+I am a .Net Developer, I develop client side applications in C#.

 - I am currently learning C#, CIL, and C++.